Lemons N Lyme

 Storage

 Store leftover muffins in an airtight container at room temperature for up to 3 days or in the fridge for up to 5.
 I do suggest storing these in the fridge in general as they are quite moist and will get very soft quickly due to the juices of the cherries.
+Bring to room temperature or microwave for 10-20 seconds before serving for warm, gooey muffins!

 These muffins also freeze well.
 Freeze in a freezer safe container for up to 3 months.
 Thaw in the fridge overnight or at room temperature.